loganb7869/CS386-Project-Repo/README.md

 ## License

-This project is licensed under the Unlicense - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Unlicense - see the [CalPal License.md](CalPal License.md) file for details